edavis/riverpy/README.txt

 Most RSS clients treat the news like email.
 There are unread counts, stars, and a folder structure to keep things organized.

-While these clients have their place, they focus more on the read/unread state of articles rather than the chronology of when the articles arrived.
+While those clients have their place, they focus more on the read/unread state of articles rather than the chronology of when the articles arrived.
 And for news, this chronology is vitally important.